PPatty666/St_Pete_FL_Property_Flood_Risk/README.md

 We are wrapping up this project!

-We found spatial heterogeneous effect of Hurricane-based flood risk within the same High-risk flood zone!
+We found a spatially heterogeneous effect of hurricane-based flood risk within the same high-risk flood zone.

-Please check the different type of models in the folder.
-For probabilistic model, the Bayesian Statistical Model shows more explainable results.
+Please check the different types of models in the folder.
+For the probabilistic models, the Bayesian statistical model shows more explainable results.

 # Author
 Patty(Mengjue) Zhu (mzhu356@gatech.edu)